joelbreit/orchestrai/docs/public/Tasks.md

 ## Bugs

 - [ ] This composition caused an infinite loop with the cleanup code: m0wtjbep
-- [ ] Clean up report
+- [x] Clean up report
 - [ ] When API fails, you should stop it right away instead of continueing the progress bar for 2ish minutes
 - [ ] Audio stops working in tabs after a while
+- [ ] Music keeps playing when you navigate away
 - [x] ABC editor limits height (scrolls) but ABC formatter does not
-- [ ] Have tried to set min-height for formatted ABCBlock component, but it gets overridden somehow
+- [x] Have tried to set min-height for formatted ABCBlock component, but it gets overridden somehow

 ## Features